1587/speaking-exam/00-part5.md

 I like to exercise alone, there are some advantages below.

-First: I can listen to my favorite music when I exercise alone, music makes me feel good, I can do exercise efficiently.
+First: I can listen to my favorite music when I exercise alone, music makes me feel good and I can do exercise efficiently.

+Second: I don't have to to consider other people's time.
+I just arrange my own time.

 Uh..
-Second: I just need to arrange my own time.
-I don't need to consider other people's time.

-Uh..
-Third: It's cheaper to exercise alone than in a group, We don't need to rent a playground. such as football field.
+Third: It's cheaper to exercise alone than in a group, We don't need to rent a playground. such as the football field.

 That's all.
 ```